madetech/blog/README.md

 Once you've written a post, make sure you link through to it from this document, so nobody writes about the same thing.

 #Introduction
 **MadeTech Blog - Best practices & thought leadership.** *Read about the latest trends and techniques being used to deliver modern web applications.
-Featuring articles from the team at Made Tech and guest posts by selected industry experts.*
+Featuring articles from the team at Made Tech and guest posts by selected industry experts.* [View Page](https://www.madetech.com/news/)

 ## Agile Delivery
 The world of sofware delivery and agile project management moves incredibly fast.
 Where do you go to learn about the techniques you should be using?
 Check out our blog posts on Agile, SCRUM, Kanban, XP etc and always be in the know.